Euclidean and Affine Curve Reconstruction: Introduction

 Many of the theoretical results presented in this paper are well known and the new results presented here are hardly surprising.
 However, combined together and illustrated by specific examples, we believe, they contribute to a better understanding of a classical, but important problem, relevant in many modern applications.
-This paper is a result of an REU project, which turned out to be of a great pedagogical value, as it taught the students to combine the results and methods from various subjects: differential geometry, algebra, analysis and numerical analysis.
+This paper is the result of an REU project, which turned out to be of great pedagogical value, as it taught the students to combine the results and methods from various subjects: differential geometry, algebra, analysis and numerical analysis.
 In addition, this project involved theoretical work and the work of designing and implementing algorithms.
 The multidisciplinary nature of this project, on one hand, and its accessibility, on the other hand, allowed the undergraduate participants to truly experience the richness and challenges of mathematical research.
 We hope that we are able to convey to the reader the enjoyment of various aspects of the mathematical research that we experienced while working on the project.

 The paper is structured as follows.
 Section~\ref{sect-prelim} contains preliminaries and is split in the following subsections.
-In Section~\ref{ssect-cong}, we review the definitions of groups and group actions and then define the notion of congruence and symmetry of curves relative to a given group.
+In Section~\ref{ssect-cong}, { after reviewing the definitions of groups and group actions, we} define the notions of congruence and symmetry of curves relative to a given group.
 In Sections~\ref{ssect-emf} and~\ref{ssect-amf}, we follow \cite{gugg} to define Euclidean and affine moving frames and invariants.
-In Section~\ref{ssect-norms}, we introduce norms and distances in the spaces of functions, matrices, matrices of functions, and curves that are used in this paper and establish some useful inequalities.
+In Section~\ref{ssect-norms}, { we introduce norms and distances, used in this paper, in the spaces of functions, matrices, matrices of functions, and curves and prove some useful inequalities}.
 In Section~\ref{ssect-conv}, we establish some results about convergence of matrices and their norms.